wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 - Create a simple Integration as an API that calls a backend service and returns its response to the client.
 - The backend service responds with a JSON with a key `message` and the value `Hello World!!!`, and the API deployed in Devant forwards this response to the client.
-- Use Micro Integrator (MI) to develop the API.
+- Use WSO2 Micro Integrator (MI) to develop the API.
-- Push the integration to Devant which automatically builds and deploys the integration to the development environment.
+- Push the integration to Devant, which automatically builds and deploys the integration to the development environment.
 - Test the integration.

 ## Prerequisites